 - Find a Family Law Attorney

-Work with KARA to build awareness of the great need for;
+Work with KARA to build awareness in your community:

-public and political support for breaking the cycle of child abuse and improving the lives of at risk children.
+- public and political support for breaking the cycle of generational child abuse, healing and improving the lives of at risk children.

 Awareness is growing, but the climb is steep and better answers may never come without watchdog and research organizations like KARA investigating and reporting.